Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-linux.rst

 .. _lan-linux-system:

 ============================
-Trusting Embassy CA on Linux
+Trusting Start9 CA on Linux
 ============================

-Here we will insert your Embassy's CA certificate into Linux's trust store to ensure that applications will trust your Embassy's services.
+Here we will insert your Start9 server's CA certificate into Linux's trust store to ensure that applications will trust your Start9 server's services.

 .. tabs::